Akehaa/find-a-friend-api/README.md

 pet adoption app

 ## Functional Requirements
-- [] It should be able to register a pet, with the following characteristics:
+- [] It should be able to register a pet, with the following data:
   - name;
   - about;
   - age;
   - weight;
   - breed;
   - size;
+  - pictures;
 - [] It should be able to list all pets available for adoption in a city;
 - [] It should be able to filter pets by their characteristics;
 - [] It should be able to view details of a pet up for adoption;
-- [] It should be able to register as an ORG;
+- [] It should be able to register as an ORG, with the following data:
+  - name of person responsible;
+  - email
+  - CEP
+  - address
+  - whatsapp
+  - password
 - [] It should be able to login as an ORG;
 - [] It should be able to authenticate as an ORG.